 Dialogs

 We then use data stored aside, combined with new data to assess whether the person is currently stressed or not.
-These are done using implemented machine learning algorithms using standard Java classes, which will return data to the MainActivity and show displays accordingly, as well as add to our saved data.
+These are done using implemented machine learning algorithms using standard Java classes, which will return data to the main activity and show displays accordingly, as well as add to our saved data.

 3.1.2 Machine learning algorithms